TeMU-BSC/ictusnet/readme.md

 # ICTUSnet web application

-Typifier of medical documents written in Spanish of patients related to stroke (ictus).
+Typifier of medical reports written in Spanish of patients related to stroke (ictus).

-This is a webapp that allows to upload medical documents and displays a categorized interactive form in order to help medical stuff with the classifying task of the ictus medical documents.
+This is a webapp that allows to upload medical reports and displays a categorized interactive form in order to help medical stuff with the classifying task of the ictus medical reports.

 ## Development